NuLeaf/nuleaf-source/README.md

 ```

 ### Setup mongoDB.
 Our REST API uses mongoDB as its data storage.
 We need to set up a database that will be used by our app.
 Download mongoDB from their [website](https://www.mongodb.com/download-center#community).
+There are instructions located [here](https://docs.mongodb.com/manual/tutorial/)

 Once installed, start a mongod process.
 ```
-mkdir /data
+mkdir -p /data/db

-mongod --dbpath=/data
+mongod
 ```
-This will start storing database data in the /data directory.
+This will start storing database data in the /data/db directory.

 ### Run the application.
 ```